"All human beings have in

 Sue enjoys, and is qualified, to work with couples and relationships.
 Sue is also experienced in working with cancer patients and their families and others coping with serious or life-threatening illnesses.

 Sue's approach is client-centered, tailoring the interventions to meet the needs of the individual client, with a focus on maximizing well-being.
 She enjoys and teaches mindfulness and relaxation training as well as stress management.

 Sue provides supervision to other psychologists and conducts training in psychology at the University.

 Sue is in a long-term relationship and has four, young adult, “children”.

-If you wish to meet with a counsellor with indigenous experience other than Sue, please contact our practice on 49265005.
+If you wish to meet with a psychologist with indigenous experience other than Sue, please contact our practice on 49265005.